bradwindy/reminders-swiftui/README.md

 ## About
 A reminder project using SwiftUI

-## Licence
+## License
 GPLv3.
-See LICENCE file for details
+See LICENSE file for details